Newcastle-under-Lyme: 12th–19th centuries

 Newcastle did not feature much in the English Civil War, except as a victim of Royalist plundering.
 However, it was the home town of Major General Thomas Harrison, a Cromwellian army officer and leader of the Fifth Monarchy Men.

 The Newcastle-under-Lyme, &c.
 Inclosure Act 1816 (56 Geo.
 3. c.
 33 Pr.) enclosed the common lands of the borough, and removed their common rights.
 They were thereafter held in trust for the burgesses of the borough.
 The Newcastle under Lyme Burgess Lands charity continues to exist, with entitlement to benefits going to those who would have been burgesses before the reforms of 1835: either the son of someone entitled to the trust, who was resident or occupying property within the borough's boundaries.

 The Municipal Corporations Act 1835 reformed the borough, creating a new governing charter, repealing the previous charters of 1590 and 1664.
 The unreformed corporation prior to 1835 had been styled the "Mayor, Bailiffs and Burgesses of Newcastle-under-Lyme", but that act changed the style to "Mayor, Aldermen and Burgesses of Newcastle-under-Lyme".

-In 1835, the admission of new burgesses was forbidden by section 13 of the Municipal Corporations Act 1835 under any criteria expect that of being a ratepayer.
+In 1835, the admission of new burgesses was forbidden by section 13 of the Municipal Corporations Act 1835 under any criteria except that of being a ratepayer.
 This only affected the creation of borough burgesses, and not the entitlement rules of the Burgess Lands Trust, which continued on the historic burgess criteria.

 Newcastle sent two members to Parliament from 1355 to 1885, then lost one of its seats.